Gema manual page

 - -filechars charset

-- File name characters.
-The argument value specifies the set of characters
+File name characters.
+The argument value specifies the set of

 for Unix.
-On MS-DOS, colon and backslash are also included in the default
+On Windows, colon and backslash are also included in the

 - -literal charset

-- This option specifies that each of the characters in the argument
+This option specifies that each of the characters in the argument value

-value will be treated as an ordinary literal character in patterns,
+will be treated as an ordinary literal character in patterns, instead of

 gema '\/usr\/foo\/<F>=\/usr\/bar\/$1' ...